Hartford Whalers: "Brass Bonanza" theme song

-Unlike most sports teams at any level the Whalers' had an official theme song.
+Unlike most sports teams at any level, the Whalers had an official theme song.
 The song was entitled "Brass Bonanza", and was a tune composed and arranged by Jacques Ysaye (under the pseudonym of Jack Say), originally called "Evening Beat".
-The song was a big hit with the team, Whalers fans, and even fans of other NHL teams and was played at home games when the Whalers entered the rink for warmups and also after they scored a goal.
-It was introduced in the mid-1970s on the B side of a souvenir record of team radio-broadcast highlights while they were still named the New England Whalers and playing in the WHA.
+The song was a big hit with the team, Whalers fans, and even fans of other NHL teams, and was played at home games when the Whalers entered the rink for warmups, and also after they scored a goal.
+It was introduced in the mid-1970s on the B side of a souvenir record of team radio broadcast highlights while they were still named the New England Whalers and playing in the WHA.
 However, in 1992, then-general manager Brian Burke cancelled the use of the song because he said "there were players who were embarrassed by it", and replaced it with a goal horn and the song "Hot, Hot, Hot" by Buster Poindexter, then a year later, "Rock and Roll Part 2" by Gary Glitter.
 While the goal horn is still used by the Hurricanes today, "Brass Bonanza" was quickly reintroduced after Burke left the team the following year.

-The song is still very popular with Hartford crowds and continues to occasionally be played at PeoplesBank Arena events, including at Hartford Wolf Pack/Connecticut Whale games from 2011 to 2013 and at the University of Connecticut's basketball and men's ice hockey games.
+The song is still very popular with Hartford crowds, and continues to occasionally be played at PeoplesBank Arena events, including at Hartford Wolf Pack/Connecticut Whale games from 2011 to 2013, and the University of Connecticut's basketball and men's ice hockey games.
 The song plays whenever a player on the city's minor-league baseball team, the Hartford Yard Goats, hits a home run.
 It was also previously used by the Whalers' AHL affiliate, the Binghamton Whalers, the Danbury Whalers of the Federal Hockey League (FHL), and Quinnipiac University's men's and women's ice hockey teams.
 It has also been played at Fenway Park in Boston during Boston Red Sox games in between innings for several years.
 Rock bands have been known to play the song during shows in Connecticut, most notably The Zambonis.
-The song was played when the Carolina Hurricanes scored a goal on an event called heritage night where the Hurricanes dressed in Whalers attire.
+The song was played when the Carolina Hurricanes scored a goal on an event called Heritage Night, when the Hurricanes dressed in Whalers attire.
 The Florida Everblades, a former affiliate of the Hurricanes in the ECHL, play the song after every home game at Hertz Arena.
-The song was also adopted by the city's soccer team, Hartford Athletic, and by the Premier Hockey Federation's Connecticut Whale, being played after goals scored by the teams.
+The song was also adopted by the city's soccer team, Hartford Athletic, and the Premier Hockey Federation's Connecticut Whale, being played after goals scored by those teams.
 The Victoria Royals of the WHL - Western Hockey League - have used the theme for goals since 2017.